DPRIYATHAM/DigitalDemocracy-DD/README.md

 - **Multi-Factor Authentication (MFA):**
    - *Measure:* Implement MFA, including OTPs, for user and administrative logins.
    - *Rationale:* Adds an extra layer of security, minimizing the risk of unauthorized access.

 Thank You
 - Team Sp1r1t

+Excuse us for not completing the working type or a prototype for this project as we had a End Semester Examination today Morning 9:00 - 12:00.